OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_menu.md

 * **Icon**: You can consult the available icons at [Font Awesome version 4.7.0](https://fontawesome.com/v4.7.0/){:target="\_blank"};
 * **color**: color to display when hovering the menu entry;
 * **isHidden**: the visibility of the element (hidden or visible);

+The menu can be configured to start collapsed or expanded, by changing the value of the _isCollapsed_ attribute.
+By default the menu starts expanded.

 ## 3. User Interface Behaviours